cadamei/cadamei.github.io/about.md

 permalink: /about/
 ---

 My name is Johnathan.
 I build antennas for fun.
 I roast, extract and drink coffee.
-I now rarely take photos.
+I rarely take photos.
 I try to program.

 If you want to tell me a secret use this: 0xd007df9b89b28cd1